WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 11. Now go over to AppStore in ESign and click on App Source
 12. Click on the plus icon and paste in the sources from [here](#esign-sources), click on add all
 13. You now have setup ESign with all sources ready to install apps
 ## Part [4/4] Using ESign
+Note: I will eventually put visual aids in the guide itself
+1. Download any app using the AppStore in ESign
+2. Check the download status in the Download tab
+3. Click on the download and select Import App Library
+4. After the .ipa is imported, it should be visible in the Unsigned Apps tab, select unigned or signed by selecting it on the top of ESign
+5. Click on the app and select Signature
+6. You can change your app and edit it here, We won't be doing that now
+7. Select Signature and ESign should package the file using the Cert you selected before
+8. Click on the blue button saying install, then click install on the prompt again
+9. The app should be on your homescreen now
+10. Open settings and go to General>VPN & Device Management
+11. Select the app you installed and click on Trust
+12. Click on allow, after this your device might need to be restarted
+13. If your device was restarted, swipe up and click on install profile
+14. The app should now be on your home screen, fully functional

 ## Q/A